 He is the author or co-author of four leadership or organizational assessments.
 Formerly, he was a senior fellow and associate director at the Fanning Institute at the University of Georgia; a senior associate and managing partner for Triangle Associates of Chapel Hill, a national consulting firm specializing in health care, higher education and the non-profit sector; associate director for the Pew Center for the Health Professions, Duke University; and an associate of the Charles Kettering Foundation, Dayton, Ohio.
 From 1985-1989 he was a Kellogg Foundation National Leadership Fellow.

-Molly Nuttall, operations manager
+Molly Nuttall, associate director

-Molly Nuttall is operations manager of the Center for Ethics and Corporate Responsibility, where she is responsible for financial management, program logistics and other administrative functions.
+Molly Nuttall is associate director of the Center for Ethics and Corporate Responsibility, where she is responsible for financial management, program logistics and other administrative functions.
 Ms. Nuttall joined the center in 2001, bringing 15 years of experience as a manager in leading business organizations.
 Most recently, she was a marketing manager for Wachovia Corporation where she managed approximately 200 projects annually and was instrumental in the creation of Web resources for the sales force.

 Earlier, Ms. Nuttall was with United Parcel Service, serving as a marketing supervisor and developing profit-driven pricing and discount strategies for large national and regional shippers.
 She began her career with Decatur Federal Savings & Loan Association, where she was both market research manager and mortgage product manager, and at Barnett Bank, where she was a loan officer.